RaeAnnG/Hawaii_Airbnb/README.md

 Hawaii_Airbnb:

 ----The Airbnb Analysis project focuses on analyzing Airbnb data from the travel industry and property management domain.
-By leveraging SQL admin and various data analysis machine learning and visualization tools, we extracted valuable insights into predition models, availability patterns, and location-based trends in Airbnb listings.
-Focused in the State of Hawaii.
+By leveraging SQL admin and various data analysis machine learning and visualization tools, we extracted valuable insights into predition models for super hosts in Airbnb listings.
+We focused in the State of Hawaii.

 ####  Objective:
 The primary focus of this data analysis project is to retrieve a prediction of the future super hosts featured on airBNB's based in Hawaii.
-By analyzing various data sources, we were able to find key variables to use for our predictive model returning a accuracy rating over 75%
+By analyzing various data sources, we were able to find key variables to use for our predictive model returning a accuracy rating over 85%

 #### Key Components:
 Gathered data on airbnb rentals in Hawaii.
-Analyze seasonal fluctuations for super host predictions, average price, rating, response rate, host acceptance rate,	host identity verified,	price, has availability.
+We looked at the followinbg features including average price, rating, response rate, host acceptance rate,	host identity verified,	price, has availability to predict super hosts.

 #### Property Trends:
-Explore variations of preffered property types based on hosts vs Super host status
+Explore variations of prefered property types based on hosts vs Super host status

 ### Objectives